abel2319/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line : duplicate last line of a file 10-no_more_js : delete all files in current directory and suddirectories 11-directories : print the number of directories and subdirectories
+9-duplicate_last_line : duplicate last line of a file 10-no_more_js : delete all files in current directory and suddirectories 11-directories : print the number of directories and subdirectories 12-newest_files : display the 10 newest files in the current directory